SpringBootCourses/data-analyser-grpc-microservice/README.md

 from [Data generator gRPC service](https://github.com/IlyaLisov/data-generator-grpc-microservice) with gRPC.

+This application can return data to [Data store gRPC service](https://github.com/IlyaLisov/data-store-grpc-microservice)

 ### Usage

 To start an application you need to pass variables to `.env` file.